andro2157/DiscordTokenProtector/goodpractice.md

 - (Less common) Script injection / Discord module tampering *(from dev-6)*
 - (Rare) Memory reading *(from dev-8)*

-However, any very well targetted attacks against DTP can bypass the protection.\
+However, any very well targeted attacks against DTP can bypass the protection.\
 **⚠️ Any process that has admin priviledges can disable this protection, and get your token ⚠️**\
 **Please make sure to enable UAC (enabled by default) and do NOT give admin priviledges to any process!**